ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Managing data types
 ===================

 You might need to know, change, or set the data type on a variable.
 For example, a registered variable might contain a dictionary when your next task needs a list, or a user :ref:`prompt <playbooks_prompts>` might return a string when your playbook needs a boolean value.
-Use the :ansplugin:`ansible.builtin.type_debug`, :ansplugin:`ansible.builtin.dict2items`, and :ansplugin:`ansible.builtin.items2dict` filters to manage data types.
+Use the :ansplugin:`ansible.builtin.type_debug#filter`, :ansplugin:`ansible.builtin.dict2items#filter`, and :ansplugin:`ansible.builtin.items2dict#filter` filters to manage data types.
 You can also use the data type itself to cast a value as a specific data type.

 Discovering the data type
 -------------------------